Build more projects with Colorado

 Financing is provided by private capital providers in an open market so you can choose the most competitive rates and terms, and is repaid through a voluntary assessment that is recorded on the property, similar to a sewer assessment.
 Repayment terms can extend up to 25 years—and you can transfer the assessment to a new owner if you sell the property.

 Today, there’s no longer any reason to “value engineer” energy efficiency and renewable energy measures out of a project!
-Thanks to CO C-PACE, you can build a sustainable, high-performing building right from the start, while reducing your equity contribution.
+Thanks to Colorado C-PACE, you can build a sustainable, high-performing building right from the start, while reducing your equity contribution.

 How Does It Work?

 You start by either engaging with a C-PACE project developer to help you through the process, or by submitting a Pre-Qualification Submission Form, on which you’ll be asked to confirm that your building will be designed to meet or exceed IECC 2015.
 You’ll also need to provide construction costs by trade component to determine the total eligible construction cost.

 Next, the Colorado C-PACE program administrator will coordinate with you and your engineering/construction/energy modeling firms, where necessary, to ensure that all parties understand the C-PACE program requirements, and that the project is consistent with potential utility incentives.